New to Campus- Student

 - Grace 001

-Phone Service in Residence Hall Rooms
+Telephone Service in Residence Hall Rooms

 Note: Modems do not work in residence hall rooms because residence halls are equipped with digital phone lines.

-Personally Owned Wireless Printers
+Personal Wireless Printers

 IRT does not recommend personal wireless printers in the dorms because they interfere with the dorm wireless network.
 We recommend purchasing a printer with a wired (USB) connection.
 Printers that are connected directly via USB will not need to be registered on UST’s network.
+If students do not bring a personal printer, there are public printers available in university libraries, residence halls, departmental labs, and the student center.